schmitzoide/wplocal/README.md

 WPLOCAL
 ======

+*CREATE AND RUN A WORDPRESS INSTANCE LOCALLY WITHIN 8 SECONDS!*

-WPLOCAL is a command-line tool for creating and managing very fast local WordPress installations.
+*WPLOCAL* is a command-line tool for creating and managing very fast local WordPress installations.
 You can create an instante in merely 8 seconds with its dedicated folder and database, without using any complicated or cumbersome platform such as Docker or Vagrant.
 Instead, it uses [Laravel Valet](https://laravel.com/docs/5.3/valet) (which uses [Caddy](https://caddyserver.com) and [DNSMasq](https://en.wikipedia.org/wiki/Dnsmasq)), MariaDB, the mighty [wp-cli](http://wp-cli.org) and PHP7 libraries all through composer and brew package managers.

 For the latest news on this project, follow [@hellodevapps on Twitter](https://twitter.com/hellodevapps), me [@schmitzoide on Twitter](https://twitter.com/hellodevapps) or [visit my blog](http://schmitzoide.blog).
 There will be a roadmap soon here for an overview of what's planned for upcoming releases, and also with directions on how to contribute to this project and where to work on first.
 THERE'S A LOT TO DO!
 For now, I just want to test this out and get a grip of how it is working as a basic simple and very useful tool and take it to higher levels such us remote instance replications, cloning, local sharing, automatic publications and more.